SharonWHLing/travel_time_scraper/README.md

 REQUIRES: .csv file with columns [FULL ADDRESS], [long], and [lat] for multiple starting locations.
 Destination is the same one location.

-Currently set up to pull driving travel times for every 1/2 hour from 6am-9am and 3pm-6pm (peak hours), and write the results to a new .csv file.
+Currently set up to pull driving travel times for every 1/2 hour from 6am-9am and 3pm-6pm (peak hours), and write the results to a .csv file.

 Returns both "best guess" and "pessimistic" travel time estimates from Google Distance Matrix API.